FreddyPashley/utilities/README.md

 To see the full details about how a feature/function works, use `print(funcname.__doc__)` to see a formatted string explaining parameters and behaviour.

+## Timing code execution
+All functions within the module accept an optional `timer` parameter, defaulting to `False`.
+When `False`, the function returns the result normally.
+When `True`, the function returns a tuple in the format: `(result, time_taken_in_seconds)`.
+You can also convert this into minutes using the `utilities.secs2mins` function if required.

 # Help
 ## How to install
 It is recommended that you run `install.py`, however you can manually install the module by copying `utilities.py` to the `Lib` folder located in your python directory.
 To check for this directory, run `import os` and then `os` in your python shell.